AyeAreEm/impulse/README.md

 bodge (v.) - make or repair (something) badly or clumsly.

 ## Description
-### Impulse is made using rust as the compiler but will compile to an .exe file using c.
+### Impulse is made using rust as the translator while using gcc or node as the compiler / runtime.

 ## Why Impulse
 I like rust but man is it verbose.
 I have been writing a lot of Odin recently and it's amazing but I feel like it's not my perfect language.